gbv/bartoc-search/README.md

 * Vite for build tooling
 * Docker & Docker Compose for containerization
 * Jest for unit and integration tests (?) -- no tests at the moment

+## Bootstrapping the Architecture

+The search application architecture has been initialized using a combination of community-supported templates and official Vite SSR guidance:

+- **SSR Template:**
+  Bootstrapped from the [create-vite-extra SSR Vue TS template](https://github.com/bluwy/create-vite-extra/tree/master/template-ssr-vue-ts), which provides a ready-to-use setup for server-side rendering with Vue 3 and TypeScript.

+- **Vite SSR Dev Server:**
+  Configured following the Vite official guide on setting up the SSR development server, enabling seamless hot module replacement and middleware integration – see [Vite SSR Guide](https://vite.dev/guide/ssr.html#setting-up-the-dev-server).

+This combination ensures a modern, high-performance development workflow with SSR capabilities out of the box.

 ##  Installation